To,

 Board Meetings

-During the year, Ten Board Meetings were convened and held the details
+During the year, Eleven Board Meetings were convened and held the

-of which are given in the Corporate Governance Report The maximum interval between any two
+details of which are given in the Corporate Governance Report.
+The maximum interval

-meetings did not exceed 120 days, as prescribed in the Companies Act, 2013,
+between any two meetings did not exceed 120 days, as prescribed in the Companies Act,

 Committee Meetings

-During the year Nine Audit Committee Meetings, Four Nomination &
+During the year Ten Audit Committee Meetings, Five Nomination &

 Remuneration Committee Meetings and Four Stakeholders Relationship Committee Meetings were